Website design and development

 A not-for-profit solo project, Makaton to Music aims to let their students have some fun and learn some Makaton signs through popular songs.
 Daily users are likely to be from a Special Educational Needs or Disability (SEND) background, so accessibility and tablet-friendly design was paramount.
 In person, these students are also familiar with a choosing board so the layout is reflective.

-The first CRUD app I have developed, this website initially began as a single-page manually updated card-grid.
+The first PHP CRUD app I have developed, this website initially began as a single-page manually updated card-grid.
 Once the common requirements settled, I moved the client from a Google Sheet to a MySQL database accessed through a custom Content Management System on the back of the website.
 As the collection is continually growing, the client can now add, update, hide and remove cards themselves from here as well as managing tags, coming soon and release dates.
-Also added is the ability to upload thumbnails, with a future aim to store these path files in the database too.

 Makaton to Music is also a brand I developed from scratch to the clients requirements, from colour scheme and font choice, to logo and video ident.
-To assist the client off-website, I additionally created a YouTube video-thumbnail maker that takes two inputs (song title/artist) and appends this to a HTML canvas element, with a choice from two branded backgrounds via a toggle.
+To assist the client off-website, I additionally created a YouTube video-thumbnail maker that takes two inputs (song title/artist) and appends this to a HTML5 canvas element, with a choice of branded backgrounds via a toggle.

 Harwich RDF Tower